 Students: Intellectual development in a nurturing environment

 Children at Milton will tell you that their friends and classmates are “happy, prepared, diverse, open to new ideas, and excited about learning.”
 Class sizes are small.
 Skilled, caring faculty members create an environment that encourages children to take safe risks.
 We stimulate all kinds of intellectual exploration and creative approaches to challenging problems.
-School is an exciting place for the students in Milton’s K–8; they don’t like to miss a day.
+School is an exciting place for the students in Milton’s Lower and Middle Schools; they don’t like to miss a day.
 Too much happens.

 Faculty: Developing skills, fueling growth

 Both in and out of the classroom, Milton’s culture celebrates creative expression—in music, painting, woodworking, writing, drawing and performing arts.
 Lower and Middle School programs often draw on Upper School resources.
 Students act in and provide technical support for several plays each year.
 They take lessons and perform in orchestral concerts.
 In art classrooms, their creations connect with what they’re exploring in literature or world cultures.
 The arts are alive at Milton.
 Growing in creativity, discovering new passions—that is part of School life, here.